baybled/blover/README.md

-# Blover
+# blover

-Blover is a Python application for Raspberry Pi that automatically connects to a Bluetooth device and communicates with it.
+blover is a Python application for Raspberry Pi that automatically connects to a Bluetooth device and communicates with it.

 ## Setup